inkscope/inkscope/README.md

 Manual installation is described in the [inkScope wiki](https://github.com/inkscope/inkscope/wiki)

 Here is the dashboard screenshot.
-Other screnshots can be found [there](https://github.com/inkscope/inkscope/screenshots)
+Other screenshots can be found [there](https://github.com/inkscope/inkscope/tree/master/screenshots)

 ![dashboard](https://raw.github.com/inkscope/inkscope/master/screenshots/Screenshot-Status.png)